-Sen. Eddie Lambert was elected to Louisiana Senate District 18 in 2015, to represent the voters of East Ascension, Lower Livingston and St. James parishes.
+Sen. Eddie Lambert is currently seeking his second term to Louisiana Senate District 18, representing the voters of East Ascension, Lower Livingston and St. James parishes.

 He is a self-employed attorney with a general practice in Gonzales for more than 30 years.
 He formerly served as an assistant district attorney with the 23rd Judicial District from 1985 to 1990.
 He is a graduate of LSU and the LSU Law School.